sindresorhus/type-fest/readme.md

 - [`Join`](source/join.d.ts) - Join an array of strings and/or numbers using the given string as a delimiter.
 - [`ArraySlice`](source/array-slice.d.ts) - Returns an array slice of a given range, just like `Array#slice()`.
 - [`LastArrayElement`](source/last-array-element.d.ts) - Extracts the type of the last element of an array.
 - [`FixedLengthArray`](source/fixed-length-array.d.ts) - Create a type that represents an array of the given type and length.
+The `Array` prototype methods that manipulate its length are excluded from the resulting type.
 - [`MultidimensionalArray`](source/multidimensional-array.d.ts) - Create a type that represents a multidimensional array of the given type and dimensions.
 - [`MultidimensionalReadonlyArray`](source/multidimensional-readonly-array.d.ts) - Create a type that represents a multidimensional readonly array of the given type and dimensions.
 - [`ReadonlyTuple`](source/readonly-tuple.d.ts) - Create a type that represents a read-only tuple of the given type and length.